 With £17.4 million of support from the EPSRC, Brunel University London and industry, we opened the Advanced Metals Casting Centre (AMCC) on Brunel’s campus in Uxbridge in April 2016.
 Housing pilot and commercial metals processing equipment in a 1,500 m2 purpose-built building, the AMCC acts as a national scale-up facility to bridge the gap between fundamental, laboratory-scale research and full-scale industrial trials.

-The Advanced Metal Processing Centre (a further 1500 m2) will house additional equipment to further expand our capability in the application of new technology to full scale industrial evaluation.
-Our latest building is due for completion in March 2017 and will contain advanced joining, measurement and characterisation technology.
+The Advanced Metal Processing Centre (a further 1500 m2) houses additional equipment further expanding our capability in the application of new technology to full scale industrial evaluation.
+The AMPC contains advanced joining, measurement and characterisation technology.

 In support of its industrial partners – Jaguar Land Rover, Constellium and a number of companies in the supply chain – the AMCC will initially serve the automotive industry, but the longer term aim is to make the facilities available to partners in the aerospace and other engineering sectors.
 Industrial partners will continue to work with the Future LiME Hub for long term basic research, and then through the AMCC/AMPC to scale laboratory developed technologies up to the production demonstrator scale thus shortening the time to bring laboratory discoveries to market.

 This is important as technologies often do not progress across the so-called “valley of death” between fundamental research and industrial application.
 Our facility enables a gated process of evaluation across Technology Readiness Levels (TRL’s).
 This risk managed process allows only scale-optimised and understood technologies to reach industrial manufacturing processes.

 • Direct Chill casting unit capable casting billets with 205 mm diameter and 2m length

 • 2 TRC units for Mg thin strip